-Management Tools Storage Network administrators use native OES and Windows storage management tools to create and manage storage devices on OES and Windows servers, respectively.
-Storage devices on OES 2 servers can be either NSS or traditional Linux volumes.
-Samba management standards apply to both volume types.
+Network administrators use native OES and Windows storage management tools to create and manage storage devices on OES and Windows servers, respectively.
 Windows management tools can also manage share access rights and POSIX file system rights on DSfW storage devices after the shares are created.
 They cannot create the shares or perform other device management tasks.